OBDS-Training/Help/content/en/docs/connect/first-steps/ssh-first-connection/index.md

 ## Choose a login node

-The CCB cluster has three login nodes that users can log into using SSH:
+The CCB cluster has two login nodes that users can log into using SSH:

 - `cbrglogin1.molbiol.ox.ac.uk`
-- `cbrglogin2.molbiol.ox.ac.uk`
 - `cbrglogin3.molbiol.ox.ac.uk`

 Here is some guidance to choose a login node: